 - No, Municipal IDs card will is only accepted within the city that issued the ID.

-Can I get one in my city if I don't live in Newark or Roselle?
+Can I get one in my city if I don't live in any of the cities above (Newark, Roselle, Perth Amboy, Dover, Paterson, Elizabeth, Plainfield, Highland Park)?

-- Right now Newark and Roselle are the only municipalities that provides a government issued identification card.
+- Right now the aforementioned municipalities are the only ones that provide a government issued identification card.
 Other communities in the state have community identification cards that are provided by a nonprofit organization in collaboration with law enforcement offices.
 Such cards are available through community organizations in Princeton, Trenton, Morristown, Freehold, and Camden; but they are not government issued.
 We will update this list as other municipalities start issuing their cards.

 Does a municipal identification card let me drive?